fbrowther/Pharmaceutical-Spending-Trend-by-OECD-Countries-Multipage-Plotly-Dash-Web-Application/README.md

 ## Final Contribution from the team members:
 * Charlotte - Data cleaning
 * Vivian - SQL
-* Grace - Data Cleaning
+* Grace - Data cleaning
-* Helen - Data Cleaning, initial plan write-up and SQL
+* Helen - Data cleaning, initial plan write-up and SQL
-* Farjana - Proposal, Build complete multipage dash app, MongoDB and PostgreSQL uploads and Retrive data form them to display on App, and final writeup
+* Farjana - Proposal, Build complete multipage dash app, MongoDB and PostgreSQL uploads and Retrive data from them to display on App, and final writeup

 - - -